Robert Poirier (businessman)

-Robert Poirier, OOnt, is a Canadian businessman, and a 2022 recipient of the Order of Ontario, for his work on infrastructure, environmental sustainability and community benefits.
+Robert Poirier, O.Ont, is a Canadian businessman and a 2022 recipient of the Order of Ontario for his work on infrastructure, environmental sustainability and community benefits.

 Career

 Robert Poirier served as managing director of pensions, trusts and alternative investment servicing at State Street from 2006 to 2016 before joining in 2017 the board of Northern Trust Company, Canada responsible for investment servicing and management of public and corporate pensions and trusts.
-Previously, he held senior financial services strategy roles at Bell Canada and Bank of Montreal and as senior advisor to members of the Standing Senate Committee on Banking, Trade and Commerce.
+Previously, he held senior financial services strategy roles at Bell Canada and Bank of Montreal, and served as a senior advisor to members of the Standing Senate Committee on Banking, Trade and Commerce.

-Before his work in the private sector, and following a 1992 Senate of Canada rule change by members of the Internal Economy, Budgets and Administration, Poirier worked on Parliament Hill as the first policy researcher to be hired directly by members of the Senate.
+Before his work in the private sector, and following a 1992 Senate of Canada rule change by members of the Internal Economy, Budgets and Administration, Poirier worked on Parliament Hill as the first policy advisor to be hired directly by members of the Senate.

-Following the 1993 federal election, Poirier served as a policy researcher to members of the newly established Special Joint Defence Committee of the Senate and House of Commons, under the leadership of Rear-Admiral Fred J. Mifflin, to review Canada's defence policy culminating in a report entitled, Security in a Changing World, tabled in both chambers on October 21, 1994.
+Following the 1993 federal election, Poirier served as a policy advisor to members of the newly established Special Joint Defence Committee of the Senate and House of Commons, under the leadership of Rear-Admiral Fred J. Mifflin, to review Canada's defence policy, culminating in a report entitled Security in a Changing World, tabled in both chambers on October 21, 1994.

 In 1995, Poirier then served as senior advisor to members of the Standing Senate Committee on Banking, Trade and Commerce under the chairmanship of Senator Michael Kirby, where he served until 1999, and was responsible for many bills, motions and reports including Senate Motion No. 45 where he guided the same motion in the House of Commons leading to the eventual abolition, by the then federal finance minister, Paul Martin, of the foreign content rule on deferred registered income plans and advised on Bill C-78, An Act to establish the Public Sector Pension Investment Board and governance provisions to establish the Canada Pension Plan Investment Board (CPP Investment Board).

 Since 2019, Poirier has operated his strategy and governance advisory firm, NeuState Advisory, while focusing on his board work.

 On November 22, 2024, the Minister of Municipal Affairs appointed Poirier to undertake a governance review of the Ontario Municipal Employees’ Retirement System (OMERS) to ensure that its governance model is serving the interests of plan members in a fair, equitable, and transparent manner that supports the plan's long-term financial sustainability.
-On November 5, 2025, his report was published, and on November 6, 2025, the Minister of Finance announced in the 2025 Ontario Economic Outlook and Fiscal Review, that the government is introducing legislation (Bill C-68) to implement some of the recommendations.
-The Minister also announced on October 24, 2025, that Robert's term would be extended to March 31, 2026, to advise on transitional matters.
+On November 5, 2025, his report was published, and on November 27, 2025, Bill 68 received Royal Assent and implemented some of the recommendations.
+The Minister also announced that Robert's term would be extended to March 31, 2027, to advise on transitional matters.